slingr-stack/slingr-docs/content/en/dev-reference/scripting/overview.md

 ---
-title: "Javascript API overview"
+title: "Overview"
-lead: "The Slingr platform allows to use Javascript scripts to define behavior and processes.
-This section provides an overview on how scripts can be used to extend the functionality of your app."
+lead: "The Slingr platform empowers you to leverage JavaScript scripts to define behaviors and processes.
+This section offers an overview of how scripts can be harnessed to expand the functionality of your app."
 date: 2020-11-16T13:59:39+01:00
 lastmod: 2020-11-16T13:59:39+01:00
 draft: false